SPA Model Routing

 <meta property="cq:pagemodel_router" content="disable"\>

 Note that every route of the SPA should correspond to an accessible resource in AEM (e.g., " /content/mysite/mypage" ) since the PageModelManager will automatically try to load the corresponding page model once the route is selected.
-Though, if needed, the SPA can also define a "black list" of routes that should be ignored by the PageModelManager :
+Though, if needed, the SPA can also define a "block list" of routes that should be ignored by the PageModelManager :

 <meta property="cq:pagemodel_route_filters" content="route/not/found,^(.*)(?:exclude/path)(.*)"/>